 In this tutorial we will discuss about Naive Bayes text classifier.
-Naive Bayes is one of the simplest classifiers that one can use because of the simple mathematics that are involved and due to the fact that it is easy to code with every standard programming language including PHP, C#, JAVA etc. Update: Have a look on the open-sourced JAVA implementation of Naive Bayes Classifier which follows everything that is described in this tutorial.
+Naive Bayes is one of the simplest classifiers that one can use because of the simple mathematics that are involved and due to the fact that it is easy to code with every standard programming language including PHP, C#, JAVA etc.

 Note that some of the techniques described below are used on Datumbox’s Text Analysis service and they power up our API.